learnk8s/learnk8s.io/src/custom-authentication/content.md

 The above code establishes the initial connection to the LDAP directory.

-The following code authenticates to the LDAP directory as the LDAP admin user:
+The following code authenticates to the LDAP directory as the LDAP admin user (in LDAP, authenticating is done with an [LDAP Bind](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Bind%5f%28authenticate%29) request):

 ```go|title=authn.go
 # ...